boyanvu/wims/README.md

 Commands:
-    Create - team, member, board, work item, comment Modify - work item(bug, story, feedback)
+    Create - team, member, board, work item, comment Add - comment to a work item, member to a team Modify - work item(bug, story, feedback)
     List - all items, filtered, sorted
     Select - team and board(change the current team or board)